FAQ

 An AI incident is an event in which an AI system leads to harm or malfunction — for example discriminatory decisions, data protection breaches, or faulty outcomes with real-world effects.

 Reporting deadlines under EU AI Act (Art.
-73) — each from discovery of the incident:
+73) — each from discovery of the AI incident:

 NADOVO shows the remaining reporting deadline as a color-coded indicator so you don't miss a deadline.